 - Tsunami Surge– This five-story tall slide sends a 4-person tube down an enclosed section and ends with a wave wall that imitates the sensation of weightlessness.

-- Bonzai Pipelines– Three intertwined 41-foot tall water slides send single or double riders through enclosed twists, turns and pools.
+- Bonzai Pipelines– Three intertwined 41-foot tall water body slides send single or double riders through enclosed twists, turns and pools.
 Perfect for those thrill seekers.

 - Calypso Bay- A huge zero-entry pool with 4-foot ocean waves and several small fountains for children, tube rentals and complimentary life vests are available.